Skip to content

 Fold plastic free garbage bags from newspaper

 Garbage bags and other plastic bags are still a huge problem for our environment.
-That's why today I'm going to show you a way to Folding plastic-free bin liners can.
-I'm now going to give you a simple folding guide that you can use to turn an old newspaper into a bin bag.
-You don't need any glue either.
-An old newspaper is the only thing you need to fold newspaper bin liners.
+That's why today I'm going to show you one way you can fold plastic free garbage bags can.
+I'm going to give you a simple folding tutorial that will allow you to turn an old newspaper into a garbage bag.
+You don't need glue either.
+An old newspaper is the only thing you need to fold trash bags out of newsprint.
 Let's go!

 One trillion plastic bags.
-That is the estimated number of plastic bags used worldwide each year.
-90% of them end up in landfill.
-The average European citizen uses around 500 plastic bags.
-If you only count the bin liners, you end up with around 176.
-In Germany, 10,000 plastic bags are used every minute.₁ As you can see, it is high time that something was changed.
+That's the estimated number of plastic bags used worldwide each year.
+90% of them end up in landfills.
+The average European citizen uses about 500 plastic bags.
+If you count only the garbage bags, you get about 176.
+In Germany, 10,000 plastic bags are consumed every minute.₁ As you can see, it is urgently time for something to change.
 The Zero Waste Lifestyle is already more than just a trend.
-And these DIY instructions for your newspaper bin liners are an important part of it.
+And this DIY tutorial for your garbage bags from newspaper are an important part of it.

-Folding newspaper bin liners - here's how to do it
+Folding garbage bags from newspaper - how to do it

 1) First unfold two layers of newspaper.